-MUSC 1602 Electronic Music Composition II
+MUSC 1602 Electronic Music Composition II (MnTC 06)

 This course is the second of a two-part hands-on introduction to the world of contemporary electronic music.
 The student will create original music and multimedia content expressing a consolidated aesthetic expression implementing contemporary music and new media tools.
-The additional contemporary tools are primarily synchronized film and theatrical lighting.
+The additional contemporary tools are primarily synchronized video and theatrical lighting.
 Additions of other media are optional such as live instrumental performance and co-collaborators in other areas such as dance.
-(Prerequisites: MUSC 1601).
+(Prerequisite: MUSC 1601.)